Atlanta Personal Injury Lawyer

 - An accurate estimate of your reduced earning capacity

-Accident reconstructionists, economists, medical experts, forensic scientists, toxicologists—whatever you need to make your case as strong as it can be—our team at Hasner Law can provide it.
+Accident reconstructionists, economists, medical experts, forensic scientists, toxicologists—whatever you need to make your case as strong as it can be—our team can provide it.

 You’ll Be Blamed

 Insurance companies will try to pay as little as possible for your claim.
 One tactic they’ll try is to blame you for the accident to try to justify reducing or outright denying your claim.

 Hiring a tough Atlanta personal injury lawyer can protect you from these efforts and set you up to recover money.
 Hasner Law will stand up for you against unfair blame.

 Why Should I File a Personal Injury Claim?

 Because filing a personal injury claim is the way to get the compensation you need for medical bills, loss of income, and emotional trauma caused by your accident.

 If someone else is at fault for causing you harm, they should be held financially accountable.
 You shouldn’t have to foot the bill for the consequences of someone else’s carelessness.